Char1esFu/IRobman_Final_Project/Report.md

 ## Task 2: Control
 File:  `src/ik_solver/ik_solver.py`
-- Numerical inverse kinematics is ued to get the joint angles of the robot to reach the target position.
+- Numerical inverse kinematics is used to get the joint angles of the robot to reach the target position.
 We use damped least squares method here.
 - Due to the simulation environment, solving process will force the arm to move along with iterations in pybullet.
 Not that it will cause problems, but we explored the possibility of using shadow client to work around.
 - There are limitations, solving for long trajectory will result in large position and orientation error, which is why we use hard-coded trajectory in the first stage of planning.
 Details will be explained later.